 The Bureau of Special Education (BSE) is assisting the PA Department of Labor and Industry in meeting the data collection requirements of House Bill 400, now Act 26 of 2016, titled the "Work Experience for High School Students with Disabilities Act."
-The Local Education Agencies (LEAs) will collect data based on the data items pertaining to work experience for students with disabilities involved in transition planning as part of their Individualized Education Program (IEP).
-The data elements are to be reported on the July 1 Pennsylvania Information Management System (PIMS) Special Education Snapshot for students 14 years of age or any student who has a transition plan as part of his/her IEP.
+Local Education Agencies (LEAs) will collect data based on the data items pertaining to work experience for students with disabilities involved in transition planning as part of their IEP.
+The data elements are to be reported on the July 1 Pennsylvania Information Management System (PIMS) Special Education Snapshot for students 14 years of age or any student who has a transition plan as part of their IEP.
 The data fields are located on the PIMS snapshot.

-Transition planning is a team discussion and the data presented and collected as part of the transition planning process may benefit the student in achieving their post-school outcomes.
+Transition planning is a team discussion and the data presented and collected as part of the transition planning process may benefit the student in achieving the student's post-school outcomes.